 Including coverage of the COVID-19 outbreak, this database curates openly available content related to coronaviruses.
 It includes thousands of open-access articles from the world’s leading publishers as well as current research from pre-print repositories such as arXiv and will continue to grow and evolve as more is learned about the pandemic.

-The COVID-19 Resource Library is a selective repository of resources related both directly and indirectly to COVID-19 and the health of First Nations, Inuit and Métis populations in Canada.
-The resources are diverse, covering a wide range of topics and formats.
-They include: information sheets, posters and videos that can inform Indigenous communities about prevention measures, available resources, and how to maintain mental health and stay connected to culture; protocols and guidelines for health care and social services providers; tools to inform community, organizational, and provincial/territorial pandemic planning and responses; as well as journal articles and reports and statements from international organizations about human rights and socio-economic implications that can inform policy responses to COVID-19.
+The COVID-19 Resource Library is a selective repository of resources related to COVID-19 and the health of First Nations, Inuit and Métis populations in Canada.
+The resources include: information sheets, posters and videos that can inform Indigenous communities about prevention measures, available resources, and how to maintain mental health and stay connected to culture; protocols and guidelines for health care and social services providers; tools to inform community, organizational, and provincial/territorial pandemic planning and responses; as well as journal articles and reports and statements from international organizations about human rights and socio-economic implications that can inform policy responses to COVID-19.

 The Dictionary of Canadian Biography, originally available only in print now provides biographies of prominent people in Canada.
 There are now almost 8,500 biographies on this website, comprising the complete contents of the print volumes I to XV, which describe the lives of those whose deaths or whose last-known activities occurred in the years 1000 to 1930.
 Also included are entries on voyagers whose verifiable dates precede 1000 – Saint Brendan (Bréanainn), Eirikr Thorvaldsson (Eric the Red), and Herjólfsson Bjarni – and more than 70 biographies of individuals who died after 1930.